 Modular operads and the mathematics of complex networks

-I am a mathematician and lecturer at James Cook University, Bebegu Yumba campus, working in the College of Arts, Society and Education (CASE), and the College of Science and Engineering.
+I am a mathematician and lecturer at James Cook University, Bebegu Yumba campus, working in the College of Science and Engineering.
+In 2022, I have also taught in the College of Arts, Society and Education (CASE) at JCU.
 Before moving to JCU, I was a post-doctoral researcher at the Centre of Australian Category Theory (CoACT), Macquarie University.
 My research is in the general area of operad theory, with a focus on modular operads and their foundations.
 My aim is to develop modular operadic techniques to improve our understanding of complex networks.
 I also have a lifelong interest in inclusive maths education.

 I believe that (pure) mathematics can make a significant contribution in the search for enduring solutions to some of the world’s most pressing problems.
 As a working mathematician, it is my responsibility to critically examine my assumptions, practices and institutions, and work to highlight and dismantle barriers to opportunity for participation in mathematical enquiry.

 - Indigenising University Mathematics conference at the University of Newcastle 20-21 September 2021.
 Here are my reflections.
 (With corrections to the version included in the MQ Maths and Stats October newsletter.)